Now that you and your spouse have requested a consultation with Main Line Family Law Center, you may be feeling a bit unsure about what to expect.

 How the Meeting Will Unfold

 Now let's walk you through the consultation in more detail.
 You’ll be meeting with an experienced attorney-mediator who can address your initial questions about your legal rights and responsibilities.
-You can also request to have a parenting-mediator at the consultation.

 Here’s what will happen during our meeting: